Boundary crossing probabilities for diffusions with piecewise linear drifts: Appendix

-\textbf{Acknowledgement:} The first author is grateful to Professor James C. Fu for valuable discussions during his visit to the Department of Statistics, University of Manitoba, where main part of this work was done.
-The research is partially supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) and Chinese Fundamental Research Funds for the Central Universities, FANEDD (No. 200917), 985-project.
+\textbf{Acknowledgement:} The authors are grateful to Professor James C. Fu for valuable discussions during the first author's visit to the Department of Statistics, University of Manitoba, where the main part of this work is done.
+The research is partially supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) and NSFC (No.11301030), 985-project.